Foxi352/hacs_pollen_lu/README.md

 The friendly name and the description are both localized to the Home Assistant system language.
 Available are english, german and french.

-## Services
+## Actions

 ### `pollen_lu.force_poll`

-This service forces the integration to poll the Pollen.lu API immediately.
+This action forces the integration to poll the Pollen.lu API immediately.

 **Example usage:**

-1. Go to Developer Tools -> Services.
+1. Go to Developer Tools -> Actions.
 2. Select `pollen_lu.force_poll` from the dropdown.
-3. Click "Call Service" to force a poll.
+3. Click "Call Action" to force a poll.

 ### Example Automation

-You can create an automation to call the `force_poll` service, for example, every day at a specific time:
+You can create an automation to run the `force_poll` action, for example, every day at a specific time:

 ```yaml
 automation: